Richie Rich's Christmas Wish: Production

 After certain merchandising rights expired in April 1996, Harvey Entertainment managed to secure the rights to produce direct-to-video productions off its characters, including Richie Rich, and signed a production deal with Saban Entertainment.
+At the time Cathy Hoffman Glosser joined Saban Entertainment as the director of licensing and merchandising from DIC Entertainment, Saban had seen popularity wane from some of its brands like Mighty Morphin Power Rangers as well as experienced box office disappointment with Mighty Morphin Power Rangers: The Movie and adjusted their marketing strategy such as retooling Power Rangers with Power Rangers Zeo and co-producing direct-to-video follow-ups to Harvey's films such as Casper and Richie Rich given the strong recognition of the brand license.

 The Langham Huntington Hotel and Spa, in Pasadena, California, was used for exterior scenes of the sprawling Rich Family Mansion.
 The interior lobby and vault of the disused Valuta Bank building, in downtown Los Angeles, was used for the scene in which Richie traps the pursuing Rich security men.
 The background music in selected scenes was also used in Digimon, Casper: A Spirited Beginning and Casper Meets Wendy.
 Colonial Street at Universal City, previously used in The Munsters, Leave it to Beaver, and The 'Burbs, is also featured.

+Release

+The film was released on home video on November 10, 1998.